dinesh2068/ThinkBot-AI-Quiz-Assistant/README.md

 ## Limitations and Disclaimer

 ThinkBot is designed for educational purposes and as an aid for learning.
 The quality of answers depends entirely on the selected AI provider and model.
 The extension does not guarantee absolute accuracy and should not be used as a substitute for studying or professional advice.
 Users are encouraged to review and verify all AI-generated answers.

+---

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this extension with proper credit.

+## Credits

+Created by **DINESHKARTHIK N** – 2025
+Feel free to contribute or fork the project!